Rick van den Hurk: Draft and minor leagues

+Florida Marlins (2007–2010)

 On April 9, 2007, van den Hurk was promoted to the Marlins from the Double-A Carolina Mudcats when pitcher Ricky Nolasco was placed on the disabled list.
 At the time of his debut, he was the youngest player in the National League.
 He made his first major league appearance on April 10, starting against the Milwaukee Brewers.
 A rain delay cut his debut short after 42/3 innings, in which he allowed one earned run on five hits, with five strikeouts and three walks.

 van den Hurk was sent back to Double-A after the team's April 24 loss to the Atlanta Braves.
 In his fourth appearance, he pitched just one inning while giving up six earned runs on four hits and four walks.
 Pitcher Nate Field was called up from Triple-A Albuquerque to take his roster spot.

-On June 5, the Marlins called up van den Hurk to throw the second game of a double header.
+On June 5, the Marlins called up van den Hurk to throw the second game of a doubleheader.
 He went six innings without giving up a hit until Yunel Escobar hit a double to lead off the 7th inning.
 He did not give up a run and earned his first win.
 He was sent again to Double-A on June 16.

-During the 2007 midseason, van den Hurk was selected to the All-Star Futures Game for which he received the win.
-He finished his rookie season with a 4-6 record and 6.83 ERA in 18 major league appearances.
-He began the 2008 season with the Double-A Carolina Mudcats, and was later promoted to the Triple-A Albuquerque Isotopes.
+In 2007, van den Hurk was selected to the All-Star Futures Game, for which he received the win after pitching a scoreless first inning.
+He finished his rookie season with a 4–6 record and 6.83 ERA in 18 major league appearances.
+He began the 2008 season with the Carolina Mudcats and was later promoted to the Triple-A Albuquerque Isotopes.
 On July 22, 2008, he was recalled to the majors on to start against the Atlanta Braves.
-He finished the 2008 season with a 7.71 ERA with 20 strikeouts in 14.0 innings pitched for Florida.
+He finished the 2008 season with a 7.71 ERA with 20 strikeouts in 14.0 innings pitched for the Marlins.
 He was assigned to the Triple-A New Orleans Zephyrs to begin the 2009 season.
 He was brought up again to join the rotation on July 20, 2009 when the Marlins sent struggling left-hander Andrew Miller to the minor leagues.
-His first opponent was the San Diego Padres with van den Hurk coming away the winner that day in a 3–2 game.
-He finished the 2009 season with a 3-2 record and 4.30 ERA in 11 appearances with the Marlins.
+His first opponent was the San Diego Padres, with van den Hurk coming away the winner that day in a 3–2 game.
+He finished the 2009 season with a 3–2 record and 4.30 ERA in 11 appearances with the Marlins.

-During November 2009, van den Hurk pitched for Gigantes de Carolina of the Puerto Rico Baseball League, a Winter Baseball league.
-Van den Hurk made three starts going 0–0 with an ERA of 2.50 striking out 13 in 18 innings, while walking just one.
+During November 2009, van den Hurk pitched for Gigantes de Carolina of the Puerto Rico Baseball League, a baseball winter league.
+Van den Hurk made three starts going 0–0 with an ERA of 2.50 striking out 13 in 18 innings, while issuing just one walk.
 He began the 2010 season with Triple-A New Orleans, and also made 2 appearances for the Marlins, surrendering 4 runs in 1.1 innings.